grei-ufc/pade/docs/user/behaviours/behaviours.md

 if __name__ == '__main__':
 	start_loop([CounterAgent('counter')])
 ```
 This code will create an agent to count from 1 to 10.
 When the `CounterAgent.counter` variable reach the value 10, the `done()` method will return `True`, finishing the behaviour.
-We used too the `on_end()` method to signalizes when the counting is ended.
+We also used the `on_end()` method to signalizes when the counting is ended.

 ### CyclicBehaviour class
 This is a class that implements a infinite behaviours.
 The main difference between this class and those that implement finite behaviours is that the `done()` method of this class always returns `False`, never ending.
 The cyclic classes have a close relation with behaviours blocking and messages receiving , but it will be explained in the next docs.